Fudan poisoning case: Death penalty confirmed

 On December 10, 2015, Lin Zunyao said he received a notification from the court that the death penalty verdict had been approved.

 Lin Zunyao said: "My heart breaks, I can't think now."
 He was told by the Supreme People's Court that he must go to see his son before December 11.

 Xie said that he would submit a written application to help Lin Senhao apply for a pretest, as a final appeal against the verdict.

-Public opinions

-"This sentence sparked heated debate.
-Professional and knowledgeable elite students not abiding by the basic line of ethics makes people vigilant.
-A too utilitarian social environment allows us to ignore the cultivation of the most basic health personality; the indoctrination of animosity makes the restless youth narrow-minded and intolerant.
-From intimate roommate to poison, it's not just education that needs to rethink."
+Lin Senhao was executed by lethal injection on December 11, 2015.